 - 1 qt whole milk

 - 1/4 tsp. salt (optional)

-- Rinse the sea moss really well and remove any creatures that may have hitched a ride back to your kitchen!
+- Rinse the sea moss well and remove any creatures that may have hitched a ride back to your kitchen!

 - Let cups rest in refrigerator for several hours then serve (preferably with whipped cream)!